 Patients with damage to the cartilage in a joint (articular cartilage damage) will experience:

-- Inflammation - this is the basic way our bodies react to irritation or injury (as well as infection).
-The area swells (becomes inflamed), becomes warmer than other parts of the body, and is tender, sore and/or painful.
+- Inflammation - the area swells, becomes warmer than other parts of the body, and is tender, sore, and painful.

 Causes of cartilage damage